jtladner/Courses/PracticalComputing/Fall_2018/Class2_Shell-pt1/readme.md

 # Class 2 - Sept.
 7th 2018
-- In this first class we will:
+- In this class we will:
     - Learn to use the shell/terminal to interact with your computer

 ### Required Reading (**Must be completed ahead of time**)